glutinousricecake/cprg-218-final-project/README.md

 Limitations: Any content, functionality, or design elements should not be considered for broader use outside of this project's framework.

-Accessibility: Please note that the website may have limitations and is not optimized for general public use as its not completed by the owner within the time frame that was given.
+Accessibility: Please note that the website may have limitations and is not optimized for general public use; as its not completed by the owner within the time frame that was given.

-Thank you for.
+Thank you.